delabere/CS50W_Project2/README.md

+# Gif-Chat

-# Gif-Chat is a chat application running on a flask backend.
+Gif-Chat is a chat application running on a flask backend.
 It uses websockets and API calls to the backend to update the chat in real time amongst multiple users.

-This chat application inserts a contextual GIF inline with your messages, powered by the GIPHY API.

 I hope that it proves fun. https://gif-chat.appspot.com/